Urdu Spotlight 2021

-This year, we are inviting entrants to translate one poem from our curated selection: Urdu Spotlight Poems
+This year, we are inviting entrants to translate one poem from our curated selection: Selection of poems for Urdu Spotlight

 You do not have to be fluent in Urdu to enter the prize: it is open to all those interested in trying their hand at translation.

 Entry is free.
 The winner of each category will receive £100 and the opportunity to have their translation published in the Stephen Spender prize booklet and on our website.

 17 August 2021

 Sascha A. Akhtar is an educator, translator, writing mentor and author.
 Over a span of 20 years, she has published six poetry collections.
 The first, The Grimoire of Grimalkin (SALT UK, 2007) was called ‘a contemporary masterpiece,’ by the Chair of the Department of French Literature, Thought and Culture at New York University, Phillip John Usher.
 Most recently, Akhtar has authored a collection of short fictions set in Pakistan entitled Of Necessity & Wanting (2020, The 87 Press).
 She has had the distinction of being one of a handful of Pakistani women writing in English to be published in the experimental stream of U.K. Poetries.